SciBorgs/SciGuides/projects/BasicArmBot.md

 [^2]: As of the 24-25 school year.

-One way we can make this job much easier is with the use of our `Tuning.java` utility class, which uses WPILIB's `DoubleEntry`.
+One way we can make this job much easier is with the use of our `Tuning.java` utility class, which uses WPILib's `DoubleEntry`.

 ```java
   private final DoubleEntry p = Tuning.entry("/Robot/arm/P", kP);